bilalobe/PFA/README.md

 PFA is an open-source e-learning platform built with Django (backend) and React (frontend).
 It empowers both learners and educators to create, share, and engage in a dynamic learning experience.

 ## ✨ Features That Spark _Curiosity_

 - **Tailored Learning:** Discover courses that match your interests and skills.
 - **Interactive Modules:** Dive into content with engaging videos, quizzes, and resources.
 - **Expertly Crafted Courses:** Explore a growing library of courses crafted by passionate educators.
 - **Connect and Collaborate:** Join vibrant discussions in our forum and connect with fellow learners.
 - **Track Your Progress:** Monitor your learning journey and celebrate your achievements.
-- **AI-Powered Enhancements:** Experience a smarter learning experience with integrated AI features (under development).
+- **AI-Powered Enhancements:** Experience a smarter learning experience with integrated AI features:
+    - **Sentiment Analysis:** Understand user sentiment in forum posts and quizzes.
+    - **Language Detection:** Automatically identify the language of user-generated content.
+    - **Chatbot (Under Development):** Get quick answers and guidance from our AI chatbot.
+    - **Personalized Recommendations (Under Development):** Receive tailored course recommendations based on your learning history.

 ## 🚀 Launch Your Learning Journey

 ### Prerequisites